September 2017 Update

 Incredibly nimble and fun in all conditions, the Jones Explorer

 takes the title of Best Bang for Your Buck.
 It has the smallest sidecut of the contenders, which helps make it responsive on groomers and hardpack.
 Had we tested it in bumps, it likely would have triumphed like Jonny Moseley in Nagano '98.
 If you don't know who Jonny is, click - this

 .
 (We know he's a skier, but it's still rad.)
 The Jones seemed to be almost self-driving, entering and exiting turns with ease and precision.
 In pow, it felt similar to other contenders; it floated well because of the hybrid-rocker combo and surfy tip and tail.
 It's light too, but not the lightest tested.
 The Explorer offers better pop than fully rockered boards, and is not quite up there with cambered competitors.
 The Explorer is a splendid choice for anyone looking to have the best time on the hill, all while saving cash.
 In fact, the price actually went down

 $30 this year, from $479 to $449!
 And while the graphics on the 2016 board we tested weren't our favorite, for 2017 Jones

 rolled out a new and improved look.
 All in all, it's hard to go wrong with this fantastic board.

-Read full review: Jones Explorer
+Read review: Jones Explorer